KolCrooks/personalwebsite/src/Projects/project-files/asl-classification/asl-classification.md

 ![accuracy vs loss](%accuracy_v_loss.png%)

-If we had more data to raise the epoch count without overfitting the data, and drive the loss further down, and make the accuracy more consistent.
+If we had more data, we could raise the epoch count without overfitting the data.
+This would drive the loss further down, and make the accuracy more consistent.

 ## The Server and the Client